A Guide To Throwing the Ultimate Garden Party

-Al fresco socialising is back on the agenda, which means garden parties galore.
-At the moment, that’s just with your group of six – but from 17 May, up to 30 guests may be allowed.
+The sun has made a comeback, which means garden parties galore.
 So how will you make your outdoor gathering stand out?
 With the help of a handful of experts, we’ve pulled together a guide to throwing the ultimate garden party this summer.

 Keen to make your event unique?
 Add a theme into the mix.
 Here are a few ideas from Alicia Pasley Tyler, founder of events company Latitude Lifestyle.